-How to measure the ROI of brand building in 2019
+How to measure the ROI of brand building

 What’s the return on investment in your brand-building activities?
 A question that might seem a bit counter-intuitive at first, given the overwhelmingly brand-driven world we live in.
 Even more so, when you hear influencers praising the role of design and branding, such as A$AP Rocky at recent SXSW, talking about the Design and branding as a key differentiator in a brand’s success.
 Or after hearing someone like Gary Vee say that “creatives are the variable of success”.